dcmi/dctap/TAPvocabulary.md

 ### mandatory

 Indicates whether or not the metadata must contain a statement that is consistent with this statement template.
-This is a Boolean value: "true" or "false", or "1" or "0".
+This is a Boolean value such as "true" or "false", or "1" or "0".

 ### repeatable